jeanCarloMachado/resume/index.md

 > jeancarlomachado.net, Berlin

-## Senior Backend Engineer at Get Your Guide - Search and Recommendations
+## Senior Backend Engineer at Get Your Guide - Recommendations

 ---

 ### Summary

-My goal is to create and maintain software that does some good in the world with high quality and timely delivery.
-To have a nice time learning and sharing while working with amazing people.
+As a software engineer my goal is to create and maintain data products at scale that improves the world with high quality and timely delivery.
+To have a nice time sharing and learning while working with amazing people.
 I care about humanism and science.
+Programmer, teacher.

 ---